aiHelpmate/Bilingual-sentiment-analysis/README.md

 ##### Combined dataset

 Dataset was combined from dailydialog, isear, and emotion-stimulus to create a balanced dataset with 5 labels: joy, sad, anger, fear, and neutral.
 The texts mainly consist of short messages and dialog utterances.

+## Project process
+* Read the original data and parse the file, divide the Chinese and English contents into words, and filter the sentences with the specified number of words.
+* Define the LSTM model, add the Attention mechanism, and configure related parameters.
+* Define optimizer and loss function, configure test parameters, input sentences for translation.
+* Define the sentiment analysis model and analyze according to the translated text.

+## Supplementary content